Nexmo/nexmo-cli/README.md

 Credentials written to /Users/yourname/.nexmorc
 ```

 This will save your credentials to `~/.nexmorc`.
-If you want to use different credentials per project you can pass the `--local` flag as follows:
+If you want to use different credentials per project, you can pass the `--local` flag as follows:

 ```
 > nexmo setup <api_key> <api_secret> --local